EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 The images may not show up but you can save the figure (`savefig("filename.png")`).

-You may also encounter the following warning when you run `BFGS!`.
+- Your Julia program may crash when you run `BFGS!` and show the following error message.

 ---